Sanilac County, Michigan: History

 Sanilac County was probably named for a Wyandot (Huron) chief named Sanilac.
 (See List of Michigan county name etymologies).
 The county was formed on September 10, 1822, by the Michigan Territorial Legislature, partitioning parts of St. Clair County and unorganized territory administered by Oakland County.
 The original boundary of the county was reduced in 1840, when parts were partitioned off to create Huron and Tuscola counties.
 The county government was fully organized on December 31, 1849.

 In the middle of the 19th century, the area now called Port Sanilac was called Bark Shanty.
 It was named for a lone shanty made of bark, which was used to make shingles from pine.
 The county seat of Sanilac is the city of Sandusky.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1590 sqmi, of which 963 sqmi is land and 627 sqmi (39%) is water.
+Sanilac County is the largest county in Michigan's Lower Peninsula by land area.